-Most index funds (like S&P 500 index funds) weight the stocks in the funds in direct proportion to each company’s market capitalization.
+Market capitalization is one such factor; most index funds weight the stocks in the funds in direct proportion to each company’s market capitalization.
 In other words, the larger the company, the more of the fund is invested in that company’s stock.
 This has been the traditional approach to tracking the index.

-- Tax-efficient: By pairing it with Stock-level Tax-Loss Harvesting, we’re able to minimize the impact of taxes on your excess returns.
-No other Smart Beta service or fund is able to do this.
+- Tax-efficiency: By pairing it with US Direct Indexing (formerly known as Stock-level Tax-Loss Harvesting), we’re able to minimize the impact of taxes on your excess returns.

-- Multifactor: While there are many investment factors that can be considered when assessing an individual security, 95% of Smart Beta ETFs only use one factor.
+- Multiple investment factors: While there are many investment factors that can be considered when assessing an individual security, many Smart Beta ETFs only use one factor.
 But our research team has analyzed the data and determined that five factors most efficiently optimize your portfolio.

 PassivePlus® is Wealthfront’s signature suite of investment features.
 Designed by Wealthfront’s Research Team to optimize for efficiency and deliver additional risk-adjusted returns, each strategy is based on rigorous, time-tested academic research.